The Fleet of Worlds series (with Larry Niven)

 “What A Piece of Work is Man” — Analog Science Fiction and Fact, February 1991

-(In updated and expanded form, most of the following articles through January 2012 are included in the collection Frontiers of Space, Time, and Thought.)
+(In updated and expanded form, most articles through January 2012 are included in the collection Frontiers of Space, Time, and Thought.)

 “Are We There Yet?
 (Guest Editorial)” — Analog Science Fiction and Fact, May, 2014